Pokellelo/ProjectGameG/README.md

-Just a repo for testing Godot engine, and test games ideas (Genebaz)
+A repo for testing and implementing my game ideas (Genebaz)

-A rpg like game with pets and procedual generation world :D
+A rpg like pet games with  procedual generation world :D